 - You should only give a Power of Attorney to somebody that you trust as they allow that person to do things legally on your behalf

-- In Cyprus Powers of Attorney have much wider faculties than we are used to in the UK and often have very general clauses in them “just in case”.
+In Cyprus, Powers of Attorney have much wider faculties than we are used to in the UK and often have very general clauses in them “just in case”.
 We try and limit the Powers of Attorney down as much as possible whilst still allowing the person appointed the freedom to do what you need them to do.
-For further reading.

 Who should own the property?